jjamesstarkTestUser/utahCountyP45.github.io/index.md

 If you'd rather not create a GitHub account you can fill out [this google form](https://goo.gl/forms/ges6rKQ7yXKwRCXU2), which will automatically create an issue.
 Only your name, subject, and content will be posted to GitHub.

 ## Candidate profiles
-We want to provide profiles for all candidates (federal, state, county, and city) that will be on the ballots for our precinct this fall.
+We want to provide profiles for all candidates (federal, state, county, and city) that will be on the ballots in our precinct.
 Again, this information is community sourced with full transparency about who is sourcing the information by using github to manage all contributions, including edits. **This is where we need the most help**

 [Federal Elections](/Candidates/federalElections.md)